50 Crazy Celebrity Facts You Won't Believe Are True

-They think people being mean is a war crime
+They think people being mean is a war crime.

 Nobody likes Internet trolls.
 But Gwyneth Paltrow's feelings on the subject are probably a little more intense than yours.
 When people write unkind things about her and her family online, it's "almost like how in war, you go through this bloody, dehumanizing thing," she said.

 You don't become a successful rapper like Waka Flocka Flame by doing all your own grunt work.
 So in 2014, he put out an ad for a personal "blunt roller," offering an annual salary of $50,000 for basically just rolling joints for Flame.
-Before you get too excited, the position’s been filled, by probably the most qualified person ever.

-They own the Rosebud sled from Citizen Kane
+They own the Rosebud sled from Citizen Kane.

-They run diamond mines
+They run diamond mines.

 You get some extra cash, like global R&B sensation Akon, and you want to invest it somewhere.
 Why not a diamond mine in South Africa?
 Akon hasn't explained much about his mine, other than that it's "complicated," but there's got to be an easier way to get some bling.

-Driving lessons from Paul Newman
+They take driving lessons from Paul Newman.

 When a 15 year-old Jake Gyllenhaal was ready to learn how to drive, there was only one person for the job: Family friend and Cool Hand Luke star Paul Newman.
 So who taught you how to drive?

-They're always prepared for demons
+They're always prepared for demons.

 If you think Evan Rachel Wood, star of HBO's Westworld, is going to show up not ready to cast away demons, you'd be sorely mistaken.
 As she's said in an interview, she never goes anywhere without some sage and tiger's eye—a gem that supposedly wards off witchcraft—because it's the best way to clean "demons out of places."

-They wear a mink coats made of polar bear
+They wear a mink coats made of polar bear.

 While visiting New York in July before his big fight with Floyd Mayweather, Conor McGregor arrived for a press conference wearing a white fur coat that he claimed was made of polar bear fur.
 "I'm a cold [expletive]," he elaborated, and explained that he doesn't care how boiling hot New York is in the middle of July.

-When they buy a toy car for their kids, it's covered in diamonds
+When they buy a toy car for their kids, it's covered in diamonds.

 When rapper The Game invests in a remote control Bentley GT for his son, he wants something special.
 Like, say, a car with the entire exterior covered in diamonds.
 As he explained on his Instagram, the toy is decorated with "almost $100,000 in diamonds… $98,376 dollars if we gettin technical."
 That's a lot of diamonds.

-They only write while blindfolded
+They only write while blindfolded.

-When they were younger, they believed they could live on sunlight alone
+When they were younger, they believed they could live on sunlight alone.

 We've all done crazy things during college.
 We stayed up too late, drank too much, slept with the wrong people, and briefly thought we could live just on sunlight.
 Does that last one not sound familiar?
 Then you weren't hanging out with Michelle Pfeiffer, who spent her youth in a cult that "believed that people in their highest state were breatharian," she said.
-Meaning, they didn't need food or water to survive, just air and the healing rays of the sun.
+Meaning: they didn't need food or water to survive, just air and the healing rays of the sun.

-They really, really, really, really like flowers
+They really, really, really, really like flowers.

 In a court case against his former manager, music superstar Elton John revealed that he spent £293,000 (that's $395,400 in U.S. dollars) on flowers in just two years.
 "I like flowers," he said.
 "I don't have any people to leave my money to, I'm a single man, I like to spend money.
 It's my money to spend."
 Makes sense, but it's still a lot of flowers.
 Like a looooot of flowers.
 If you visited John's house, there's a pretty good chance you could open a door to a room that's filled with nothing but petals.

-They have met, and were spared by, Bigfoot
+They have met, and were spared by, Bigfoot.

 While Rob Lowe was promoting his new show, The Lowe Files—in which he and his son investigate unsolved mysteries—the former Parks & Rec star told of his "incredible encounter" with a huge, hairy cryptid sometimes called Bigfoot.
 "I was lying on the ground thinking I was going to be killed," Lowe recalled.
 Why he wasn't actually smashed into a fine paste by a gigantic foot, while Leonard Nimoy narrated in the background, we may never know.
 But Lowe is at least aware that "I sound like a crazy, Hollywood kook right now."

-They don't always spend $55 million on a jet, but they want you to think they do
+They don't always spend $55 million on a jet, but they want you to think they do.

 Rapper Soulja Boy, real name DeAndre Cortez Way, dropped some serious hints in 2011 (via his assistant, his management team, and himself) that he bought a Gulfstream G5 jet as a 21st birthday present to himself, at a low-cost of just $55 million.
 On a radio show, when asked about the rumors, Soulja would only say that he was "G5 status," which sure sounds like he was confirming it.
 But as it turns out, he may have been…. what's the word?… Not being totally honest.
 Soulja's publicist issued a statement admitting that the "elaborate rumors" are "not true."
 Hopefully somebody told Soulja.

-They're scared of alien abductions
+They're scared of alien abductions.

 Grammy-winning country star Kacey Musgraves fully admits that she has a "very irrational fear of spiders."
 But what else scares her?
 "Alien abductions."

-They know they're a god, and they wish you'd accept this too
+They know they're a god, and they wish you'd accept this too.

 Kanye West didn't title an album Yeezus because he was being funny.
 And the song "I Am A God" was meant quite literally.
 As he explained in an interview, "I made that song because I am a god.
 I don't think there's much more explanation.
 I'm not going to sit here and defend [it].
 [This] is rock 'n' roll, man.
 [This] is rap music.
 I am a god.
 Now what?"

-For more advice on living your best life, follow us on Facebook now!
+To discover more amazing secrets about living your best life, click here to follow us on Instagram!